Event Summary

 • Government priorities for supporting NEETs: funding, programmes and timelines

-• Expanding the Youth Guarantee
+• Progress with delivering the Youth Guarantee and Jobs Guarantee

 • The Milburn Review – understanding the demographics and drivers behind the rise in NEETs